avaithyam1999/Capstone1/README.md

 We use a highly complex authentication process where the user will be prompted to enter a password.
 Without the password, there is no getting around to the data being safely stored in our **private** servers

 Don't believe us?
-Take a look at one of highly secure algorithms for gaining access to the application's info.
+Take a look behind the scenes, at one of highly secure algorithms for gaining access to the application's info.
 ``` java
 System.out.println("\nWelcome to ^DolFin^, your personal finance tracker\n");
         while (maxAttempts > passwordAttempts && !accessGranted) {